ComplexArts/SensorBoardArduino/README.md

 This project has sample code for the [Complex Arts Sensor Board](http://complexarts.net/home/products:sensor_board).

+## Installation

-Code is written using the [ESP32 Arduino core](https://github.com/espressif/arduino-esp32).
+The code is written using the [ESP32 Arduino core](https://github.com/espressif/arduino-esp32).
 See

 https://github.com/espressif/arduino-esp32#installation-instructions